guerzon/vaultwarden/charts/vaultwarden/README.md

 domain: "https://vaultwarden.contoso.com:9443/"
 ```

-Detailed configuration options can be found in the [Vaultwarden settings](./charts/vaultwarden/README.md#vaultwarden-settings) section.
+Detailed configuration options can be found in the [General settings](#general-settings) section.

 ## Database options